 THERE HAS NEVER BEEN AN EFFECTIVE OR SAFE TREATMENT FOR FOOD ALLERGIES UNTIL NOW!

 Our NY allergy practice specializes in solving difficult cases through the latest technology in testing and compassionate care.
 That’s why we are known as The Allergy Detectives.
 There has been an increase in food allergies as people in general are becoming more allergic.
 Food allergies can cause very serious symptoms including anaphylaxis, seizures, comas and even death.

-Dr. Dean Mitchell, M.D. and board-certified allergist specializes in food allergies, including difficult cases, and can help you manage your food allergy so that you are less likely to have an allergic reaction or suffer from severe symptoms.
+Dr. Dean Mitchell, M.D., board-certified allergist, specializes in food allergies, including difficult cases, and can help you manage your food allergy so that you are less likely to have an allergic reaction or suffer from severe symptoms.

 Food Allergy Treatment